Shaoyang County Massacre

-During the Cultural Revolution, peasants in Dao County of Hunan Province coined the phrase "Black Killing Team (黑杀队)", meaning that 21 types of people including members of the Five Black Categories as well as their relatives were organised form such teams in order to systematically kill peasants and local officials.
+During the Cultural Revolution, peasants in Dao County of Hunan Province coined the phrase "Black Killing Team (黑杀队)", meaning that 21 types of people including members of the Five Black Categories as well as their relatives were organised to form such teams to systematically kill peasants and local officials.
 In 1967, the Daoxian Massacre broke out, targeting members of the Black Killing Team and causing the deaths of over 9,000 people.

 The Daoxian Massacre in 1967 made a direct impact on the "Black Killing Wind (黑杀风)" in Shaoyang.
-Methods of slaughter in the Shaoyang massacre included live burial, stoning, drowning, suffocating, boiling, burning, dismembering and so on; in particular, many female victims were tortured and sexually abused before death.
+Methods of torture and slaughter in the Shaoyang massacre included live burial, stoning, drowning, suffocating, boiling, burning, dismembering and so on; in particular, many female victims were tortured and sexually abused before death.
 A large number of corpses were floating down the Zi River and some of the dead bodies even blocked the water pumps inside local water purification plants, creating panic among local citizens who stopped using tap water for approximately half a month.
 The massacre eventually ended due to the multiple interventions from the 47th Group of the People's Liberation Army.

 Historical background

 In May 1966, Mao Zedong launched the Cultural Revolution in mainland China.
 In 1967, peasants in Dao County of Hunan Province coined the phrase "Black Killing Team (黑杀队)", which consisted of 21 types of people such as the members of the Five Black Categories as well as their relatives.
-The team was said to have intention of retaliating against the peasants and local officials.
+The team was said to have the intention of retaliating against the peasants and local officials.
 As a result, from August to October 1967, the Daoxian Massacre broke out, targeting members of the Black Killing team.
 A total of 7,696 people were killed and another 1,397 were forced to commit suicide.

 The Daoxian Massacre had a direct impact on the massacre in Shaoyang County, also in Hunan Province.